 Focus is now shifting to additional economic opportunities, namely staging and support industries related to oil exploration and production.
 With the need for a protected deep water port with accessible uplands for industries related to oil and gas industry, several oil companies have plans to set up staging areas in Unalaska in the near future.
 Many support industries related to oil exploration are expected to follow.

 While there is a vast amount of undeveloped land on the island, there is a limited amount of flat ground readily accessible for development.
-A CPAT will assist the City of Unalaska with the community engagement component of creating a land use plan, which will help identify areas with cultural, historic and environmental significance.
-The team will provide a knowledge base and facilitate information exchange regarding port planning, housing, and the unique needs of the oil industry as they work with community members including the native village corporation, the Ounalashka Corporation.
+A CPAT assisted the City of Unalaska with the community engagement component of creating a land use plan, which helped identify areas with cultural, historic and environmental significance.
+The team provided a knowledge base and facilitated information exchange regarding port planning, housing, and the unique needs of the oil industry as they worked with community members including the native village corporation, the Ounalashka Corporation.

 The team briefly toured the Museum of the Aleutians followed by a lunch meeting with the mayor and city manager.
 In the evening, the team set up for a final open house demonstrating an exhibit of the community's input throughout the week.
 The team created maps showing areas where community members generally agreed on future types of development.